 A change of 100 basis points (bp) in interest rates at the end of the reporting period would have increased/ (decreased) post-tax profit or loss by the amounts shown below.
-This analysis assumes that all other variables, in particular foreign currency rates, remain constant
+This analysis assumes that all other variables, in particular foreign currency rates, remain constant.

-Profit or loss
+Prof it or loss

-100 bp increase RM 100 bp decrease RM
+100 bp increase 100 bp decrease

-Group

-2014
+RM RM

+(6,983) 6,983

-Floating rate instruments (16,561) 16,561
+(16,561) 16,561

-2013

-Floating rate instruments (25,827) 25,827
+100 bp increase RM (6,983)

-25.7 Fair value information
+26.7 Fair value information

 The carrying amounts of cash and cash equivalents, short term receivables and payables and short term borrowings reasonably approximate their fair values due to the relatively short term nature of these financial instruments.
+The table below analyses financial instruments carried at fair value and those not carried at fair value for which fair value is disclosed, together with their fair values and carrying amounts shown in the statement of financial position.